privacyguides/privacyguides.org/docs/os/macos-overview.md

 macOS employs defence in depth by relying on multiple layers of protection, with different properties.
 This ensures that a failure in one layer does not compromise the system's overall security.

+!!! warning

+    macOS allows you to install beta updates.
+These are unstable and may come with extra telemetry since they're for testing purposes.
+Because of this, we recommend you avoid beta software in general.

 ### Signed System Volume

 macOS's system components are protected in a read-only signed system volume, meaning that neither you nor malware can alter important system files.